DanXtech/GitHub-User-Profile-Search-Task-Project/README.md

 ## Deployment

-This project can be easily deployed to platforms like Vercel or Netlify.
-Simply connect your GitHub repository to your preferred hosting platform and follow their deployment instructions.
+This project can be easily deployed to Vercel Simply connected to my GitHub repository.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).